simonjsaunders/RosettaCode/README.md

 # Rosetta Code Contributions

-This repository contains example code in various languages that I have uploaded to Rosetta Code.
+This repository contains example code in various programming languages that I have uploaded to Rosetta Code.
 There is a sub-directory containing the source code for each example.
 The library sub-directory contains code shared by two or more examples.

 ### License:
 All code is released under the GNU Free Documentation License, version 1.2.